patstockwell/idea_factory/README.md

 - jobs app that matches cleaners with customers
 - become a cleaner and schedule regular jobs every week
 - use a timetable view to book a cleaner in your area

+### Long Now Pages

+- A place to commit to ideas/goals and see you plan
+- Some parts might be immutable?
+- Each account has a public facing page (Make it your homepage to see your commitments regularly)